hadronized/strongly-typed-thoughts.net/media/blog/rust-no-drop.md

     [as the docs state](https://doc.rust-lang.org/std/mem/fn.uninitialized.html),
     **incredibly hazardous**.
-  - `mem::forget`, which is not unsafe in the Rust idea of safety, but still has some kind of very nasty unsafety deep in it – it’s very easy to leak resources if you don’t pay extra mind.
+  - `mem::forget`, which is not unsafe in the Rust idea of safety, but still has some kind of very nasty unsafety deep in it – it’s very easy to leak resources if you don’t pay extra attention.

 The problem is that Rust doesn’t allow you to move out of a value which implement `Drop` even if you know that you’ll `forget` it.
 Rust doesn’t currently have a primitive / function to express both